Reframe Guide

 How to Use It

-- Select a PNG from your library or drag-and-drop one onto the panel.
+- Select a starting image in the Animate tab — from your library or drag-and-drop one onto the panel.

 - Set Canvas Scale — controls how much larger the output canvas is relative to your image’s longest side.
 1.0x = image fits exactly (padded to a square).
 1.5x is a good default for most animations.